akofke/resume-pandoc/alex-kofke-resume.md

 * Familiar with many **developer tools** such as git, vim, bash, IntelliJ, virtual machines, and Linux systems.

-* Have experience with some common **developer services** such as GitHub, Heroku, GitHub Pages, Slack, Continuous Integration (Travis), domain name management (Namecheap).
+* Experienced in some common **developer services** such as GitHub, Heroku, GitHub Pages, Slack, Continuous Integration (Travis), domain name management (Namecheap).

 # Experience